Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Harborwalk Village Fireworks

-The Destin Water Taxi is an especially great option for a fireworks cruise if you are staying on Holiday Isle.
-It saves you from having to go over to Harborwalk Village to catch your cruise since he can pick you up and drop you off at your house or condo on the harbor.
+The Destin Water Taxi is an especially great option for a fireworks trip if you’re staying on Holiday Isle, since the captain can often pick you up and drop you off along the harbor so you don’t have to fight traffic and parking near Harborwalk Village.

 Is the Destin Water Taxi Pet Friendly?